 - 1. Complete an application for general scholarship aid obtained from the Financial Aid Office.
-This requirement must be met each year students desire to receive scholarship aid. - List the scholarship or scholarships in which the individual may be interested.
-The Office of Financial Aid can provide a list and details of all scholarship programs upon request.
+This requirement must be met each year students desire to receive scholarship aid. - 2.
+List the scholarship or scholarships in which the individual may be interested.
+The Office of Financial Aid can provide a list and details of all scholarship programs upon request. - 3.
+Along with the completed application, students may be required to submit at least two letters of recommendation.
+In those cases where the scholarship is based upon financial need, students must file the Family Financial Statement with the American College Testing Program or other financial data as per guidelines of the specific scholarship.
+Forms are available from the Financial Aid Office.